Sh4dowF1r3/zmk-config-chary-prospector/readme.md

-ch 3x5 with dongle prospector
+charybdis 3x6 with dongle (prospector)